LuksMA/CPP/Design pattern/Strategy Design Pattern/Strategy Design Pattern.md

 * Strategy has 2 different implementations, the first is similar to State.
 The difference is in binding times (Strategy is a bind-once pattern, whereas State is more dynamic).
 * Strategy objects often make good Flyweights.

+### Advantages
+1. A family of algorithms can be defined as a class hierarchy and can be used interchangeably to alter application behavior without changing its architecture.
+2. By encapsulating the algorithm separately, new algorithms complying with the same interface can be easily introduced.
+3. The application can switch strategies at run-time.
+4. Strategy enables the clients to choose the required algorithm, without using a “switch” statement or a series of “if-else” statements.
+5. Data structures used for implementing the algorithm are completely encapsulated in Strategy classes.
+Therefore, the implementation of an algorithm can be changed without affecting the Context class.

+### Disadvantages:
+1. The application must be aware of all the strategies to select the right one for the right situation.
+2. Context and the Strategy classes normally communicate through the interface specified by the abstract Strategy base class.
+Strategy base class must expose interface for all the required behaviours, which some concrete Strategy classes might not implement.
+3. In most cases, the application configures the Context with the required Strategy object.
+Therefore, the application needs to create and maintain two objects in place of one.

 https://sourcemaking.com/design_patterns/strategy
 https://sourcemaking.com/design_patterns/strategy/cpp/1